Student rights and responsibilities

 I consent to the collection, use and disclosure of my Personal Information in the manner outlined above.

-I also acknowledge and agree that the Department may contact me by telephone email or post during or after I have ceased subsidies training with TAFE NSW for the purposes of evaluating and assessing my subsidised training.
+I also acknowledge and agree that the Department may contact me by telephone email or post during or after I have ceased subsidised training with TAFE NSW for the purposes of evaluating and assessing my subsidised training.

 Note: if under 18 years of age at the time of giving consent, then the consent of your guardian is required.

-Learner – Consent for access to Information
+Student – Consent for access to Information

 I consent and authorise TAFE NSW and the Department of Human Services (Centrelink) or Department of Veterans' Affairs for the release of information on the current status of my Entitlement solely in order to confirm and validate my eligibility for fee exemption or fee concession on enrolment into training subsidised by the NSW Government or identified TAFE NSW qualifications.

-Learner – TAFE NSW Privacy Notice
+Student – TAFE NSW Privacy Notice

 In order to meet the requirements of Registered Training Organisations under the Apprenticeships and Traineeships Act 2001, apprentice and trainee information is provided to employers, Australian Apprenticeship Centres and Training Services NSW (or the relevant State Training Authority).